Artificial intelligence tools for information retrieval, research, and teaching

 Visual Content Tools

 Tools for creating images, infographics, videos and presentations from text.
 There are many other tools in this category; the selection below was chosen based on ease of use and cost.
 General-purpose agents and frontier chatbots (see separate categories) also support the creation and editing of presentations and images.
+Leading among them are Gemini (Nano–Banana Pro model) and ChatGPT, which also includes an advanced image model.
+Grok also enables image and video creation and editing.

 Link to Napkin

-Gamma offers tools for creating and editing presentations from a prompt or a file/text.
+Gamma offers tools for creating and editing presentations from a prompt or a file/text/link.
 Registration is required (Google account supported).
 Upon registration, users receive limited credits for basic use, after which a subscription is required to continue.
 It is also possible to create websites, images, and more.

 Link to Gamma

-A tool for creating and editing images and other visual content, based (yet) on DALL·E 3.
+A tool for creating and editing images and other visual content, based on DALL·E 3.
 Registration is required (Google account supported).
 Includes 15 free credits per month.

 https://designer.microsoft.com/